Change Your Passport Name in the UK: The Complete 2026 Guide

 A name-change application means your current passport leaves your possession.
 If you have booked travel, think carefully before applying:

-- If your trip is more than around three months away, submitting the name-change application now is generally sensible, but check current processing times on GOV.UK — they vary significantly through the year.
+- If your trip is not imminent, submitting the name-change application now is generally sensible, but check current processing times on GOV.UK before you apply — they vary significantly through the year.

 - If your trip is imminent, you may be better off travelling on your existing passport in your previous name (making sure your ticket matches) and applying for the name change afterwards.